archway-network/cw721-updatable/README.md

 or just create a custom contract as the owner and use that contract to Mint.

 If provided, it is expected that the _token_uri_ points to a JSON file following the [ERC721 Metadata JSON Schema](https://eips.ethereum.org/EIPS/eip-721).

+* `UpdateMsg` is a message type for upgrading NFT metadata.
+At the moment it follows a permissions scheme where it can only be called by an individual who is both `minter` (e.g. see: `QueryMsg::Minter{}`) and token owner (e.g. see `QueryMsg::AllNftInfo`)

 ## Running this contract